 and I keep up to date with Safeguarding legislation.

-As a counsellor in Peterborough I have worked at The YMCA, Thorpe Hall Hospice, Embrace CVOC and City College Peterborough.
-Each of these organisations offer Counselling in Peterborough and all have very different client groups.
+As a counsellor in Peterborough I have worked at/with The YMCA, Thorpe Hall Hospice, YPCS (young people's counselling service), Embrace CVOC and City College Peterborough.
 I hold my private practice for counselling in Peterborough.

 Below are just some areas of Counselling I deal with: